Multi-Factor Authentication FAQ

 Which method of verification does IT recommend?

-I replaced my cell phone.
-How do I register my new cell phone for MFA?
+I replaced my smartphone.
+How do I register my new smartphone for MFA?

-What should I do if I receive an additional verification that I didn’t expect or initiate?
+What should I do if I receive a verification prompt that I didn’t expect or initiate?

 There may be times where you receive a notification that you didn’t expect.
-If you are not actively logging into an Office 365 product and you are off-campus, you can safely ignore or delete this verification.
+If you are not actively logging into your Stonehill account, you can safely ignore or delete this verification.
 It is possible that a malicious actor has guessed your password, only to be prompted with an additional verification that they won’t have access to.
-Because of this, IT recommends that you change your password and contact the Service Desk.
+Because of this, IT strongly recommends in these cases that you change your password and contact the Service Desk.

 What Mail Clients will work with MFA?